-Future research directions will focus on expanding this model framework to include: a stochastic model for human ignitions, nonstationary relationships between predictors and fire activity, fire-fuel feedback over different climate and vegetation gradients, as well as additional finer scale moisture and human action predictors.
+Future research directions will focus on expanding the SMLFire1.0 model framework to include: a stochastic model for human ignitions, nonstationary relationships between predictors and fire activity, fire-fuel feedback over different climate and vegetation gradients, as well as additional finer scale moisture and human action predictors.
+Moreover, we intend to incorporate SMLFire1.0 as a subgrid-scale parameterization scheme for the fire modules of a regional scale DGVM and ESM while also benchmarking it against existing parameterizations.